DMW2151/urban-eureka/frontend/docs/pages/docs.md

 * A button labelled **Enable Filter** filters all requests made to `https://tiles.maphub.dev/` with the logic currently in the JSON definition box.
 Clicking this button again will disable the filter.
 This parameter is (not so cleverly) just the `base64` encoding of the filter JSON.
 While this is not the most elegant solution, it allows for quick sharing of layer definitions.

 * After you enter a JSON definition, a box below the main JSON area will populate with the b64 encoding of the layer.
 The **Apply Layer Hash** button reverses this, and takes whatever content is in the hash area and populates the JSON rule.
-For example, If a colleague shares the string below I can drop it into the b64 box, and decode it into the JSON definition from figure X.X earlier in this document.
+For example, If a colleague shares the string below I can drop it into the b64 box, and decode it into the JSON definition from presented for resturants earlier in this document.

 Example String:
-`WwogIHsKICAgICJjb25kaXRpb24iOiAibGlrZSIsCiAgICAidGFncyI6IFsKICAgICAgImN1aXNpbmUiCiAgICBdLAogICAgInZhbHVlIjogIiphbiIKICB9Cl0=`
+`WwogIHsKICAgICJjb25kaXRpb24iOiAibGlrZSIsCiAgICAidGFncyI6IFsKICAgICAgImN1aXNpbmUiCiAgICBdLAogICAgInZhbHVlIjogIiVhbiIKICB9Cl0=`

 ![Fig 1a - Before Apply Hash](./../images/hash_1a.png)